3dcitydb/importer-exporter/impexp-client/resources/doc/README.txt

 * XML validation of CityGML instance documents
 * Multithreaded programming facilitating high-performance CityGML processing
-* Proxy support for HTTP, HTTPS, and SOCKS protocols

 The @name@ comes with both a Graphical
 User Interface (GUI) and a Command Line Interface (CLI).
 The CLI